Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • large blood loss;

-• mechanical compression of the vessel by a tumor of a benign or malignant nature;
+• mechanical compression of a vessel by a benign or malignant tumor;

-• (blockage of the vessel with an embolus);
+• (blockage of a vessel with an embolus);

 • poisoning with biological and chemical poisons.

-Also the cause of the progression of heart ischemia, lower limbs, the intestine may become a thickening of blood vessel walls, increased pressure on the artery.
+Also the cause of progression of cardiac ischemia, lower limbs, intestines may become thickening of the walls of blood vessels, increasing pressure on the artery.

 Classification